mobilehero/geek-spinner/readme.md

 You could for example set this to `process.stdout` instead.

-##### enabled
+##### isEnabled

 Type: `boolean`

 Force enable/disable the spinner.
 If not specified, the spinner will be enabled if the `stream` is being run inside a TTY context (not spawned or piped) and/or not in a CI environment.

-Note that `{enabled: false}` doesn't mean it won't output anything.
+Note that `{isEnabled: false}` doesn't mean it won't output anything.
 It just means it won't output the spinner, colors, and other ansi escape codes.
 It will still log text.

 ### Instance